Cutoff phenomenon in nonlinear recombinations

+\begin{acks}[Acknowledgments] P.C.~and C.L.~thank IMPA for hospitality and financial support during their visit in 2022 where this work was initiated. \end{acks}

-{\bf Acknowledgements:} H.L.\ acknowledges the support of a productivity grant from CNPq and of a CNE grant from FAPERj.
-C.L.~was partially funded by the ANR project Smooth ANR-22-CE40-0017.
-P.C.~and C.L.~thank IMPA for hospitality and financial support during their in visit in 2022 where this work was initiated.
+\begin{funding} H.L.\ acknowledges the support of a productivity grant from CNPq and of a CNE grant from FAPERj.
+C.L.~was partially funded by the ANR project Smooth ANR-22-CE40-0017. \end{funding}